 The Mad Trapper Relentless is a fall ultra and trail race held at The Ark in Denholm, Quebec — just north of Ottawa in the Gatineau Hills.
-Distances range from 3K to 50K, including 21K, 30K, and 50K ultra options.
-The 21k, 30k and 50K distances are now recognized on the UTMB Index.
+Distances range from 3K to 50K, including 21K, 30K, and 50K ultra-distance options.
+Sponsored by Altra, included on the UTMB Index, and now officially ITRA recognized.

-Expect true singletrack, sustained elevation, and peak fall forest terrain.
+Relentless gives trail runners a beautiful, technical, and deceptively hard race experience on private trails at The Ark.
 Whether you're stepping up to your first half marathon or testing yourself over 50 kilometres, Relentless is designed to challenge you without rushing you.
 There are no cutoff times.
 If you’re still moving, we’re still waiting.

 True single-track through the Gatineau Hills